peterkuma/masters-thesis/chapters/04_approximate-solutions-of-rte.md

 where $p'(\mathbf{\hat{\Omega}'}, \mathbf{\hat{\Omega}})$
 is the *$\delta$-scaled phase function*, and $f$ is the fraction scattered in the direction of the forward peak, i.e. we approximate the forward peak by an equivalent Dirac $\delta$ peak.
+The factor 2 in the second term arises from the normalisation condition for the phase function
+\eqref{eq:phase-function-normalisation}, assuming $p'$ satisfies the same condition.

 Integrating \eqref{eq:rte-dir} over the $\delta$ peak: